-Alumni of the State Ballet School in Warsaw and has performed with dance companies and theatres in Spain, Italy, Germany, New York, California, Egypt, Ireland.
-She teaches regular workshops and master classes in New York City, Los Angeles, Buenos Aires, Berlin, Israel.
+Alumni of the State Ballet School in Warsaw, Joanna performed with dance companies and theatres in Spain, Italy, Germany, New York, California, Egypt, Ireland.
+She teaches workshops and master classes in New York City, Los Angeles, Buenos Aires, Berlin, Israel.

-Co-creator of several productions, among others: concerts at the Solidarity of Arts Festival at the European Solidarity Center Organizer, first full-length ballet performance by Nairobi Philharmonic Orchestra.
+Co-creator of several productions, among others: concerts at the Solidarity of Arts Festival at the European Solidarity Center, first full-length ballet performance by Nairobi Philharmonic Orchestra.

 Kenyan dancer, choreographer and teacher.
 He performed in productions in Kenya, Tanzania, Norway, Holland, the UK and Israel.
 Laureate of dance competitions in hip hop, contemporary and street dance in Uganda, Kenya and Rwanda.
 Choreographer for Dance Centre Kenya.